stevenhua0320/diffpy.srmise/README.rst

 * `SciPy <http://sourceforge.net/projects/scipy/files/scipy/>`_
 * `matplotlib <http://matplotlib.org/downloads.html>`_

-After installing Python and the required packages, we can install SrMise.
-The simplest way to obtain diffpy.srmise on Windows systems is using ``pip`` to download and install the latest release from the `Python Package Index <https://pypi.python.org>`_ (PyPI).
-To do so, open a command window by running ``cmd`` from the Start Menu's application search box (Windows 7/8/10) or Run command (Windows Vista and earlier).
+After installing Python and the required packages, the simplest way to obtain SrMise is using ``pip`` to download and install the latest release from the `Python Package Index <https://pypi.python.org>`_ (PyPI).
+Open a command window by running ``cmd`` from the Start Menu's application search box (Windows 7/8/10) or Run command (Windows Vista and earlier).
 Verify that the ``pip`` program is installed by running ::

     pip --version

 If this command is not found, download and run `get-pip.py <https://bootstrap.pypa.io/get-pip.py>`_, which will install both it and setuptools.
-For example, if your Windows user name is ``MyName`` and you download the file to the desktop, you would run the following from the command
+For example, if the file were downloaded to the desktop, a Windows user named ``MyName`` should run the following from the command
 line: ::

     cd C:\Users\MyName\Desktop